 I am a price action trader

 |I trade price action

 The way I trade is, I look at the price and based on historical prices I try to figure out the probability of a future trade.
 This is a technical approach to trading.
 I incorporate the following concepts into my trading and I will highlight them here and will explain them in depth in the following articles:

 - Support and resistance

-Areas of support and resistance are areas where price reacts as it approaches, hits or passes the area.
-There are basically three reactions possible: price reverses, stalls or continues/accelerates.
+Areas of support and resistance are areas where the price reacts as it approaches, hits, or passes the area.
+There are three reactions possible: price reverses, stalls, or continues/accelerates.
 I map out these areas on my charts and plan my trades based on them.

 - Japanese candlesticks

 I use Japanese candlesticks on my charts.
 There are many different chart types.
 Candlesticks are probably the most popular way of plotting prices on a chart as they provide a lot of visual information on how the price has been behaving during the time that the candle has come into existence.
 If you look at for instance a daily candle it tells a story of what the market did during that day.
 It shows if the price went up or down, if there was a lot of volatility, if the market was decisive or indecisive, etc. Also, combinations of candles can tell a story of what happened in the market.
 It takes a lot of practice and experience to read the market like this or in any other way.
 It also requires some imagination and thinking.